plargohq/ubiquity-python-client/README.md

     block = blocks_api_instance.get_block(platform, network, "current")
 ```

-An API URL may also be specified if you have a personal ubiquity endpoint
+An API URL may also be specified if you have a personal Ubiquity endpoint:

 ```python
 import ubiquity